 Health care in Greece traces its roots to the ancient Greek civilization.
 Hospitals did not exist in the modern sense in the ancient Greek world, but temples dedicated to the healing god Asclepius (called Asclepia) functioned as healing places as well as places of worship.

 However, it is not known if a universal health care system was established and if free health care system was provided to the Greek citizens.

 Nowadays, healthcare services are provided by a universal health care system and via a private system of hospitals and clinics that are in rapid increase.
-During the last three years the private sector of healthcare is on an increasing growth due to the fact that many Greeks prefer the private institutions from the public services and because of the establishment of medical tourism services from the private sector.
+During the last three years the private sector of healthcare is on an increasing growth due to the fact that many Greeks prefer private institutions from public services and because of the establishment of medical tourism services from the private sector.

 Medical Tourism starts to play a vital role in the development of the healthcare industry in Greece.
 Greece’s high respected healthcare services along with the physical environment , the weather conditions and the possibility for a true combination of leisure and medical treatment , ranks Greece among the most attractive places for Medical Tourism.

 The main reason most people first come to Estonia is to see the best preserved and intact medieval city in Europe – Tallinn.
 The unique value of Tallinn’s Old Town lies first and foremost in the well-preserved nature of its medieval milieu and structure, which has been lost in most of the capitals of northern Europe.
 Since 1997, the Old Town of Tallinn has been on UNESCO’s World Heritage list.